404ever/IITD_Course_Availability_Checker/read_me.txt

 :::::::::: Warning :::::::::: Read the instruction carefully

-Mandatory Changes: to check your course avaliability you just need to do 2/Two changes in attached main.py file
+To run python script type command- "python file_name.py", don't forget to give the right location of your file Mandatory Changes: to check your course avaliability you just need to do 2/Two changes in attached main.py file

 (1) Change 1: in line number 9 of main.py file just add your course code and maximum allowed limit for that course